 As with so many big decisions in life, there is no easy answer to this one.
-Renting out the home and selling the house each offer advantages, and potential drawbacks, that you must weigh carefully before making a decision.
+Renting out the home and selling the house each offer advantages and potential drawbacks that you must weigh carefully before deciding.

 Which of these options is best will depend on some factors.
-You should consider each of them, and weight them against your personal preferences, to determine which is best for you.
+You should consider each of them and weigh them against your personal preferences to determine which is right for you.

 Things to Consider About Renting Your Home

-You need to know if renting out your home will generate positive cash flow, or if it will slowly (or quickly) suck you dry.
-The way you determine, this is to add up all the expenses of renting out the home and subtract them from the money you will make from being a landlord (and the tax breaks you will get).
+You need to know if renting out your home will generate positive cash flow or if it will slowly (or quickly) suck you dry.
+You determine this to add up all the expenses of renting out the home and subtract them from the money you will make from being a landlord (and the tax breaks you will get).

 Expenses when renting a home: